stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ```

 So, with a single thoughtless placement of `assert_smaller` we wrought
-havoc within our pure and total code base sacrificing totality and
+havoc within our pure and total codebase sacrificing totality and
 type safety in one fell swoop.
 Therefore: Use at your own risk!

 Note: I do not expect you to understand all the dark magic at